sangupta/neo/README.md

 # NEO

 `neo` is a project scaffolding tool that can create ready-to-use projects based on templates.
+It is somewhat like `yeoman` but different too.
+First, there are no dependencies to the project, except the requirement of a `Java Virtual Machine`.

+## Birth of Neo?

+As I start working on **Adobe Experience Manager** big time, I realize that the only project scaffolding tool that is available is `lazybones` which again is dependent on `sdkman`. `sdkman` is written in `shell`, `cucumber`, and `grovy` and thus is very tightly tied to `*nix` systems.
+This in turn leaves that `lazybones` itself can only run on `*nix* or *OSX* systems.
+As many developers within the **Adobe Experience Manager** community, use Windows for development, they are unable to utilize the power of `lazybones`.

+This led to the birth of `neo` - which being entirely written in Java - can be used across all platforms.

 ## How does it work?